microsoft/AirSim/docs/linux_build.md

 UE4Editor
 ```

 On first start you might not see any projects in UE4 editor.
-Click on Projects tab, Browse button and then select `AirSim/Unreal/Environments/Blocks/Blocks.uproject`.
+Click on Projects tab, Browse button and then navigate to `AirSim/Unreal/Environments/Blocks/Blocks.uproject`.
 You will be then prompted by message "The following modules are missing or built with a different engine versions...".
 Click Yes.
 Now it might take a while so go get some coffee :).

 ## Changing Code and Rebuilding
 1. After making code changes in AirSim, run `./build.sh` to rebuild.
 This step also copies the binary output to Blocks sample project.
 To clean and completely rebuild, first use `./clean.sh`.